vibeus/vibe-website/content/blog/interactive-whiteboarding-for-distance-learning-lessons/index.md

 With 2020 quarantines forcing many schools to provide significant distance between students and follow strict health and cleaning protocols, educators, parents, and students are reevaluating what learning looks like in these modern times.

-Distance learning is key to education in 2020 and will build the foundation for future programs
+Distance learning is key to education in 2020 and will build the foundation for future programs.

-# How to use Vibe Interactive Whiteboard for Distance Learning
+# How to use the Vibe interactive whiteboard for distance learning
 ## Lesson Creation
-{{< common/srcset "image-1.png" "prepare interactive whiteboard lessons" >}}
+{{< common/srcset "image-1.png" "Prepare interactive whiteboard lessons." >}}

 Lessons on Vibe can be prepared ahead of time, used during class time, and will still remain accessible for continued learning long after a video conference or recorded session ends.
 Take “showing your work” to a whole new level; with Vibe’s infinite canvas there’s never a need to erase when moving on to a new question.
 You can create another page or just zoom out to a different part of the canvas.

 ## Sharing to and from Vibe

-Bring files into Vibe easily from Google Drive, Dropbox or OneDrive.
+Bring files into Vibe easily from Google Drive, Dropbox, or OneDrive.
 You can access these in their native format, like Microsoft Word or PowerPoint, or bring them into the whiteboard as PDFs that can be annotated over again and again.
 Pull images into the board with a click, and resize, move, or delete them as needed.

-{{< common/srcset "image-2.png" "foster collaboration outside of classroom walls" >}}
+{{< common/srcset "image-2.png" "Foster collaboration outside of classroom walls." >}}

 Board invitations for collaboration can be sent via a sharable link through email, Slack, Teams, or Zoom chat, or via QR code.
 There’s simple click-to-send technology to send the board via email with an attached PDF.
 Boards can also be saved as PDFs directly to cloud drives like Google Drive, Box, and OneDrive.